naathcs/naathcs/README.md

 - 🌱 I’m currently learning **Javascript**

+- 📚 I am currently sutyding **Digital Business Management** at the Toronto School of Management

 - 🤝 I’m looking for help with **improving my skills and learn more things**

 - 🚀 I'm looking forward to be consistent with the challenges and participate in projects to improve mt abilities and create networking as well.